leandrojofre/SillyTavern-Stat-us-Maximus/README.md

 Install the extension using this link: ```https://github.com/leandrojofre/SillyTavern-Stat-us-Maximus.git```

 ### Compatibility
-- This extension might not work with kaldigo's Tracker - Is not that it **won't** because it probably does, but the UI might get cluttered (I don't use tracker and this was not tested with its UI).
+- This extension might not work with **kaldigo**'s Tracker - Is not that it **won't** because it probably does, but the UI might get cluttered (I don't use tracker and this was not tested with its UI).
-- The same as above with cierru's Stepped Thinking.
+- The same as above with **cierru**'s Stepped Thinking.

 ## Support and Contributions
-- My to-do list is overflowing, feel free to submit a PR with the feature you want.
+- My to-do list is overflowing, feel free to submit a PR with the feature you want!
+Make sure to read the **rules**.

 ## Contribution Rules
 - Always PR to the `staging` branch.